digital-land-attic/project/projects/flooding/index.md

 Flood zones rate an area based on the probability of that area flooding, from 1 (least likely to flood) to 3 (more likely to flood).

-We have not yet started exploring this area, but we are aware that the Environement Agency have published an existing dataset on [Flood Map for Planning (Rivers and Sea) - Flood Zone 2](https://data.gov.uk/dataset/cf494c44-05cd-4060-a029-35937970c9c6/flood-map-for-planning-rivers-and-sea-flood-zone-2)
+We have not yet started exploring this area, but we are aware that the Environment Agency have published an existing dataset on [Flood Map for Planning (Rivers and Sea) - Flood Zone 2](https://data.gov.uk/dataset/cf494c44-05cd-4060-a029-35937970c9c6/flood-map-for-planning-rivers-and-sea-flood-zone-2)